-Children with Learning Exceptionalities .
-35
+Children with Learning Exceptionalities 35

-Individualized Education Programs (IEPs) and Specially Designed Literacy Instruction .
-35
+Individualized Education Programs (IEPs) and Specially Designed Literacy Instruction 35

-Adult Learners .
+Adult Learners 36

+Who are Adult Learners?
 36

-Who are Adult Learners? .
-36

-Effective Practices for Adult Learners .
-37
+Effective Practices for Adult Learners 37

-End Notes .
-39
+End Notes 39

-Resources .
-42
+Resources 42

-Working with Adults .
-42
+Working with Adults 42

-English Learners .
-42
+English Learners 42

-Special Education .
-42
+Special Education 42

-Institute of Education Sciences What Works Clearinghouse Practice Guides .
-42
+Institute of Education Sciences What Works Clearinghouse Practice Guides 42

 Literacy Assessment 43

 What are Literacy Assessments?
 44

 What is Assessed in Literacy Assessments?

 Best Practices for Supporting Literacy Assessments.

 End Notes

 Instructional Leadership & Professional Learning 51

-What is Instructional Leadership? .
+What is Instructional Leadership?
 52

+What is Instructional Leadership?

+53

+What is Professional Learning?
+53 54

+What is Professional Learning?
+53 54 54

 What is Professional Learning? .
-53

-Best Practices for Supporting Professional Learning .
-54
+Best Practices for Supporting Professional Learning. .
 Time Frame .
-54
+53 54 54 54

-Providing Actionable Feedback .
-54
+What is Professional Learning?
+53 54 54 54 54

+What is Professional Learning?
+53 54 54 54 54 55

+What is Professional Learning?
+53 54 54 54 54 55 55
-Role of Higher Education in Professional Preparation .
-54

-Collaborative Approaches to Professional Learning for the 21st Century
+What is Professional Learning?
+Best Practices for Supporting Professional Learning.
+Time Frame Providing Actionable Feedback.
+Role of Higher Education in Professional Preparation Collaborative Approaches to Professional Learning for the 21st Century.
+Coaching and Mentoring 53 54 54 54 54 55 55 55

-Collaborative Approaches to Professional Learning for the 21st Century 55
+What is Professional Learning?
+Best Practices for Supporting Professional Learning.
+Time Frame Providing Actionable Feedback.
+Role of Higher Education in Professional Preparation Collaborative Approaches to Professional Learning for the 21st Century.
+Coaching and Mentoring Digital Technology-Based Learning for Educators 53 54 54 54 55 55 55 55

-55

-Coaching and Mentoring 55 55 55

-Coaching and Mentoring 55 55 55 55

-Coaching and Mentoring 55 55 55 55 55 56
+What is Professional Learning?
+Best Practices for Supporting Professional Learning.
+Time Frame Providing Actionable Feedback.
+Role of Higher Education in Professional Preparation Collaborative Approaches to Professional Learning for the 21st Century.
+Coaching and Mentoring Digital Technology-Based Learning for Educators Co-Teaching and Co-Planning 53 54 54 54 55 55 55 55 55 55